0x60df/loophole/README.md

 and thus temporary key bindings are activated.
 Furthermore, you can use `loophole-mode-map` for binding Loophole commands.

-Even while `loophole-mode` is activated, whole temporary key bindings can be disabled temporarily by calling `loophole-suspend`, which keeps state of each Loophole map.
+Even while `loophole-mode` is enabled, whole temporary key bindings can be deactivated temporarily by calling `loophole-suspend`, which keeps state of each Loophole map.
 `loophole-resume` restores suspended temporary key bindings.
 These functions realize suspension by removing and adding `loophole--map-alist`